Why You Should Focus on Progress Not Perfection

-Yoga helps you embrace that your life is a beautiful work in progress and that the only constant in life is change.
+Yoga helps you embrace that your life is a beautiful work in progress, it's not meant to be perfect, and that the only constant in life is change.

-The more I practice yoga, the more I become comfortable with the idea that life is a work in progress, not a quest to be perfect or to fit a certain standard.
+The more I practice yoga, the more comfortable I become with the idea that life is a work in progress, not a quest to be perfect or to fit a certain standard.
 Instead, it’s a journey into the unknown, unfolding by the minute.
-And sometimes that can be pretty uncomfortable.
+And sometimes that can feel uncomfortable.
 I find myself constantly learning, refining, toning, forming, reformulating, evaluating and evolving —on the yoga mat and off the mat, too.

 For example, my evolution as a mom is a work in progress.
 My physical body and my feelings and thoughts evolved throughout my pregnancies and breastfeeding.
 Work in progress.
 With each stage of my kids’ development—caring around the clock for newborns, to working full-time with toddlers to keeping up with kids in multiple schools—my parenting intuition has evolved.
 Work in progress.
 My evolution as a mama comes from the everyday discoveries.